ionic-team/ionic-framework/GUIDE.md

 Then, to navigate to this, you'd do `<a ui-sref="contact({contact: contact})">{{contact.name}}</a>`

+We'd also need to make sure we wired up the current `<ion-nav-view name>` which was considerably more challenging when using nested navigation.

 In v2, this works a bit differently.
 Instead of navigating through URLs and routing (which is still possible as we will see a bit later), we push and pop views onto the stack: